 A key feature of my work is approaching traditional philosophical questions through the lens of empirical work in the cognitive sciences.
 My aim is to enrich our philosophical conceptions through both challenging and transforming them.
-I also retain more general interests in metaphysics, epistemology, philosophy of science and technology, and aesthetics.
+I also have general interests in metaphysics, epistemology, philosophy of science and technology, and aesthetics.

 Topics: